BoardTools/upload/README.md

 If you have uploaded different zip files with the same name, they will be renamed properly so that they all will be saved.

 ## Update
+### Quick update
+1. Navigate in the ACP to `Customise -> Extension Management -> Upload extensions`.
+2. When an update is available, you will see an update button on the page.
+3. Click on it and also click on other `Update` buttons that will appear on the screen.
+And the extension will be updated!

+### Standard update
 1. Download the updated extension.
 You can do it [directly from phpbb.com](https://www.phpbb.com/customise/db/extension/upload/) or by downloading the [latest ZIP-archive of `master` branch of its GitHub repository](https://github.com/BoardTools/upload/archive/master.zip).
 2. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Upload Extensions` and click `Disable`.
 3. Copy the contents of the downloaded `upload-master` folder to `/ext/boardtools/upload/`.